shenkeYT/blooket-hack/README.md

-# 🌟PLEASE STAR THIS PROJECT🌟
+# 🌟PLEASE STAR THIS PROJECT AND SHARE TO ALL OF OUR FRIENDS!🌟